russfeld/ksucs-hugo/content/7-documentation/10-update2024/index.md

 ### Updates to `youtube` shortcode

+Updated 2024-06-17 - It looks like this may not need fixed after all?

 The `youtube` shortcode may also need to be updated as described above.

 To fix this, the following regex find/replace can be used in VS Code: